Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 “. . .(VI: 3,c) . . . papal ratification formally promulgates the sentence of the council as an article of faith to be known and accepted by all the faithful . . . the oecumenical authority of the pope is sufficient to impart validity and infallibility to the decrees he makes his own by officially ratifying them . . ; (VIII) . . .
 All the arguments which go to prove the infallibility of the Church apply with their fullest force to the infallible authority of general councils in union with the pope.
 For conciliary decisions are the ripe fruit of the total life energy of the teaching Church actuated and directed by the Holy Ghost.
 Such was the mind of the Apostles when at the Council of Jerusalem (Acts, xv, 28), they put the seal of supreme authority on their decisions in attributing them to the joint action of the Spirit of God and of themselves: Visum est Spiritui sancto et nobis ( It hath seemed good to the Holy Ghost and to us.)
 This formula and the dogma it enshrines stand out brightly in the deposit of faith and have been carefully guarded throughout the many storms raised in councils by the play of the human element.
 From the earliest times they who rejected the decisions of councils were themselves rejected by the Church . . .
 General councils represent the universal Church and demand absolute obedience. . ;(IX) . . .
 A council’s decrees approved by the pope are infallible by reason of that approbation, because the pope is infallible also extra concilium, without the support of a council. . .

 . . .
-It should, however, be borne in mind that the council without the pope has no guarantee of infallibility, therefore, the conciliar and the papal infallibilities are not two seperate and addible units, but one unit with single or double excellence . . .”
+It should, however, be borne in mind that the council without the pope has no guarantee of infallibility, therefore, the conciliar and the papal infallibilities are not two separate and addible units, but one unit with single or double excellence . . .”

 Comment: From this we should conclude that a Pope’s signature on the document of a General Council guarantees that it is free from error on matters of Faith and Morals.
-We can also conclude that if a true Pope does not sign the one or more documents of a General Council, then there is nothing preserving that documents or documents from errors on faith and morals.
-If an antipope signs one or more documents of an ecumenical council, there is, obviously, no guarantee of infallibility, or guarantee of freedom from errors on faith and morals.
+We can also conclude that if a true Pope does not sign one or more documents of a General Council, then there is nothing preserving that documents or documents from errors on faith and morals.

 Paul VI Invoked the Holy Ghost in Promulgating the Documents of Vatican II on December 8, 1965, and purported to Bind Every Catholic to EVERYTHING in the Council